TheCacophonyProject/tc2-firmware/src/tests/TESTING.md

 # Testing rationale and background

-Testing TC2 firmware is challenging because the firmware is a no_std firmware crate targeting custom hardware based around the RP2040 microcontroller.
+Testing TC2 firmware is challenging because the firmware is a `no_std` firmware crate targeting custom hardware based around the RP2040 microcontroller.
 It isn't possible to run as-is using the target architecture and bespoke hardware on x86_64 continuous integration machines, or local development machines.

-To work around this, we have created a "std" cargo feature, and this is turned on whenever we run tests.
+To work around this, a `std` cargo feature has been created, and this is turned on whenever tests are run.
-All the RP2040/TC2 (aka DOC AI Cam) camera peripherals the firmware references are mocked out, so we can test the high-level control flow logic of the firmware without needing a real device.
+All the RP2040/TC2 (aka DOC AI Cam) camera peripherals the firmware references are mocked out, so the high-level control flow logic of the firmware can be tested without needing a real device.
-The `rp2040-hal` crate is re-exported under `re_exports`, and the mocks located in `tests/stubs` take the place of the real HAL code when `std` is enabled.
+The `rp2040-hal` crate is re-exported under `re_exports`, and the mocks located in `tests/mocks` take the place of the real HAL code when `std` is enabled.

-With the TC2 firmware we're primarily interested in the high-level control flow logic, so we're not testing the low-level details of the camera peripherals.
-The reason for this is that the control flow logic is quite hard to reason about, because we support so many different user configurations.
+With the TC2 firmware we're primarily interested in the high-level control flow logic, so the low-level details of the camera peripherals are not tested.
+The reason for this is that the control flow logic is quite hard to reason about, because there are so many different supported user configurations.

 # Testing